Wielding/WieldingLs/images/README.md

 :warning: This is a work in progress so the master branch could break your Powershell profile if you customize any of the settings.:warning:

-This is a Powershell module which aims for basic **nix* `ls` compatibility with the ability to customize the colors and styles of the displayed filenames.
+This is a lightweight Powershell module which aims for basic **nix* `ls` compatibility as well as colorizing directory listing output with the ability to customize file colors.

-This module depends on the [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) Powershell module for handling ANSI escape codes which enables colors and styles that are *nix compatible.
+This module depends on the WieldingAnsi module for ANSI escape codes which enables colors and styles with *nix compatibility.
+It can be found at https://github.com/Wielding/WieldingAnsi.

 Inspired by and occasionally borrowed from https://github.com/joonro/Get-ChildItemColor.